NATO summit to open as leader warns of 'dangerous' world - NewsBreak

 MADRID — (AP) — Russia's invasion of Ukraine has sparked a "fundamental shift" in NATO's approach to defense, and member states will have to boost their military spending in an increasingly unstable world, the leader of the alliance said Tuesday.

-Secretary-General Jens Stoltenberg spoke as U.S. President Joe Biden and other NATO leaders began to arrive in Madrid for a summit that will set the course of the alliance for the coming years.
+Secretary-General Jens Stoltenberg spoke as U.S. President Joe Biden and other NATO leaders arrived in Madrid for a summit that will set the course of the alliance for the coming years.
+The summit was kicking off with a leaders' dinner hosted by Spain's King Felipe VI at the 18th-century Royal Palace of Madrid.

 “To be able to defend in a more dangerous world we have to invest more in our defense,” Stoltenberg said.
 Just nine of NATO's 30 members meet the organization’s target of spending 2% of gross domestic product on defense.
 Spain, which is hosting the summit, spends just half that.